Juneseogi/juneseogi.github.io/_pages/about.md

 For further information about my academic background and research, please refer to my comprehensive [CV](/files/CV_Junseok.pdf).

 ## Contact
-If you have any quesitions for me, please feel free to reach out via email:
+If you have any quesitions about me, please feel free to reach out via email:
 **juneseogi@snu.ac.kr**